Publications

 Nitrogen

-To ensure adequate nitrogen availability for your lawn, we recommend that homeowners apply 1pound N per 1,000 square feet around the summer holidays of Memorial Day, the Fourth of July and Labor Day for a total of 3 pounds of nitrogen per 1,000 square feet per year.
-The Fourth of July application should be omitted if the lawn is not irrigated or is under drought stress.
-Furthermore, fertilizer application should not be applied when day temperatures are 85 F or above.
+To ensure adequate nitrogen availability for your lawn, we recommend that homeowners apply 1 pound N per 1,000 feet2 on Memorial Day, the Fourth of July and Labor Day for a total of 3 pounds of nitrogen per 1,000 square feet per year.
+The Fourth of July application should be omitted if the lawn is under drought stress.

-Golf course superintendents often apply as much as 5 to 6 pounds N per 1,000 square feet per year to their greens and fairways because their turf is constantly under stress from foot and vehicular traffic and is maintained at a low mowing height.
+Golf course superintendents often apply as much as 5 to 6 pounds N per 1,000 feet2 per year to their greens and fairways because their turf is constantly under stress from foot and vehicular traffic and is at a low mowing height.

-Make sure your spreader is calibrated to apply the proper amount of fertilizer per 1,000 square feet.
+Make sure your spreader is calibrated to apply the proper amount of fertilizer per 1,000 feet2.
 To apply nitrogen, note the first number of the analysis (the three numbers on the front of the fertilizer package represent the percent bag weight of nitrogen, phosphorus and potassium in that order).
 For example, a 50-pound bag of 29-3-5 fertilizer contains 14.5 pounds of nitrogen per bag (.29 x 50 pounds = 14.5 pounds N).
-That’s enough nitrogen to fertilize 14,500 square feet of turfgrass at 1 pound N/1000 square feet.
+That’s enough nitrogen to fertilize 14,500 feet2 of turfgrass.

 Organic Matter

 Organic matter is reported as a percent of total soil.
-The ideal amount of soil organic matter for turf management ranges from 2% to 4%.
+The ideal amount of soil organic matter for turf management ranges from 2 to 4 percent and should not exceed 5 percent.

-Organic matter also increases the water-holding capacity and the cation-exchange capacity (CEC) of soils.
+Organic matter also increases the water-holding capacity and the cation-exchange capacity (CEC) of soil.
 The CEC is a measurement of the soil’s ability to hold cations in place and to prevent their loss from leaching and runoff.
+Although organic matter is beneficial when incorporated into sandy and clay soils, too much organic matter may lead to layering in the soil profile and the soil drying out quickly.
+Both conditions can cause poor water infiltration and puddling on the soil surface.

 Some examples of organic matter that can be incorporated to amend the soil are compost, sphagnum peat moss, leaves, cow manure and green manures.
-If the soil test reveals that organic matter is low, spread 2 to 4 inches of organic matter on the soil surface and incorporate into the top 6 inches of soil before planting turfgrass seed.
+Spread 2 to 4 inches of organic matter on the soil surface and incorporate into the top 6 inches of soil before planting.

 Phosphorus